RADESH626/black-noise-nextjs/memory-bank/improvement_log.md

   - **Correction**: Review existing modal implementations and refactor any `div`-based modals to use `<dialog>`, ensuring proper state management (`isOpen` prop controlling `showModal`/`close`) and accessibility attributes.
   - **Date**: 2025-06-14

+- **Error 8: Insufficient API Usage Verification Before Deletion**: I failed to thoroughly verify all potential call sites for an API route (`/api/email`) before its deletion, specifically missing a server-side invocation within `src/app/acciones/ProveedorActions.js`.
+My search patterns were not comprehensive enough to catch dynamic URL constructions.
+  - **Correction**: Before deleting any API route or shared utility, I MUST perform a multi-faceted verification:
+    1. Search for direct string matches of the API path (e.g., `"/api/email"`).
+    2. Search for dynamic constructions of the API path (e.g., `process.env.NEXTAUTH_URL + "/api/email"`).
+This requires more flexible regex patterns.
+    3. Prioritize checking Server Actions (`"use server"`) and other API routes, as they are common internal consumers.
+    4. If a deletion is proposed, explicitly state the verification steps taken and the files checked.
+  - **Date**: 2025-06-15

 ## Areas for Continuous Improvement:

 - **File Size Management**: When writing to a file, ensure the content does not exceed 1000 lines.
 If it does, create a new file to continue the content.